WilsonBillkia/bane/README.md

 * We want to work within current ISO 27001 standards for ISM.

 ## In Scope
-* Ubuntu Server 16.04 LTS operating system hardening
+* Ubuntu Server 16.04 LTS operating system hardening on virtual machines

 ## Out of Scope
+* Bare metal / PXE boot installations
 * Cloud storage, user management, policies, tags etc.
 * Intrusion Detection and Prevention for the Chainlink API
 * Web Application Firewall configuration for the Chainlink API